rohin-nayar/rohin-nayar/README.md

 - 🚀 Completed my thesis on Hypernetworks in Deep Reinforcement Learning for Complex Adaptive Systems Control

-- 📊 Interested in **machine learning, quantitative finance and data science**
+- 📊 Currently working on a macroeconomics dashboard for trading and investment management

 ## 📦 Toolbox